 It's a bit of a—forgive us, please—crapshoot.
 No single treatment for IBS works for everyone.
 "The initial management of IBS is really about managing your lifestyle," says Locke.
 "People need to pay attention to stress in their lives.
 Regular exercise is also crucial, as is eating smaller amounts of food frequently rather than large meals," he adds.
-(Speaking of exercise, relieve your IBS, and look less bloated, with these essential 11 Eating Habits That Uncover Your Abs)!

 After that, treatment is based on whether diarrhea or constipation is predominant.
 For mild symptoms, Locke says, you can self-treat, using milk of magnesia for constipation and nonprescription Imodium (loperamide) for diarrhea.
 If symptoms worsen, consider the following options.
-For 150+ delicious, gut-friendly recipes that stop bloating fast, use the brand-new book from Abs Diet creator David Zinczenko: Zero Belly Cookbook!

 ELIMINATE THE TRIGGERS

 Steer clear of foods that exacerbate your symptoms.
-Among the common culprits are greasy foods, milk, grains, alcohol, chocolate and caffeinated beverages.
+Among the common culprits are greasy foods, milk, grains, alcohol, chocolate, and caffeinated beverages.
 "Up to 50% of patients will relate a worsening of symptoms to specific foods," says Lin Chang, MD, professor of medicine in the division of digestive diseases at the University of California, Los Angeles, David Geffen School of Medicine.

 Avoid high FODMAP foods.
 According to Stanford Health Care, FODMAPs are carbohydrates (sugars) that pull water into the intestinal tract.
-These sugars include fructose, lactose, fructans, galactans and polyols.
+These sugars include fructose, lactose, fructans, galactans, and polyols.
 When eaten in excess, FODMAPs are malabsorbed and fermented upon by bacteria in the intestinal tract.
 The low FODMAP diet was developed by researchers in Australia to treat IBS and is comprised of foods that are considered to have low amounts of FODMAPs.